 Risk-Informed Steering Committee (RISC)

-The objectives of the RISC include engaging the industry relative to the use of PRA to support regulatory decision-making, discussion of NRC driven initiatives that incentivize industry to continue to develop PRAs thereby providing a framework to make decisions in light of inherent uncertainty in PRA models, and discussion of industry actions necessary to achieve the vision of future use of PRA to support regulatory decisions.
-Recently, in response to comments from the Advisory Committee on Reactor Safety (ACRS) on SECY-15-0168, the NRC staff agreed with the ACRS's view that continued enhancements to the usage of risk-informed regulatory approaches should be pursued in future regulatory activities and stated that NRC activities in this and related areas will be overseen by NRC's RISC committee.
+The objectives of the RISC were to engage the industry relative to the use of PRA to support regulatory decision-making, discussion of NRC driven initiatives that incentivize industry to continue to develop PRAs thereby providing a framework to make decisions in light of inherent uncertainty in PRA models, and discussion of industry actions necessary to achieve the vision of future use of PRA to support regulatory decisions.

-The NRC RISC regularly interfaces with its industry counterpart which comprises of licensee chief nuclear officers, senior level executives, and representation from the Nuclear Energy Institute (NEI).
 At the time NRC's RISC was formed in 2014, technical adequacy and uncertainties in risk-informed decision making were areas of focus.
 Technical adequacy was viewed as a solution to some of the PRA quality issues that arose in NFPA-805 reviews and the second issue stemmed from the aggregation of core damage frequency contributions from multiple initiators.
-Consequently, the NRC and industry each agreed to form two working groups; one focused on technical adequacy of PRAs and the other focused on treatment of uncertainty in RIDM.
-The NRC RISC, to address its objectives, has undertaken several activities in recent years under the auspices of these two working groups.
-Additional information is available.

 Previous Fiscal Years